carlonicora/RAW/RAW.md

 - second attack: -20
 - second parry: -40

+## Hero Points

+Each character has a pool of points called "Hero Points", which are points that can change the tide of a contest or a fight, just because our characters are heroes.
+The pool can contain up to 100 points and these can be used as bonus during a roll.

+Let's say your character wants to crack the clues, and you get a total of 57.
+Two successes!
+But with just 3 more points you can get three successes, making it easier to solve the puzzle.
+Or what if your character is trying to deal a final blow to the dragon.
+Your attack score is 75, and theirs parry is 87?
+You know you can kill the dragon now.
+Spending 12 her points you hit, but spending 32 you may deal more damage, finally getting rid of the creature forever.

+### Hero Point Replenishment

+The Hero Points might have a chance to be replenished at the beginning of every session.
+Similar to how you can

+### Inspiration

 ## Character Creation

 There are two element of a character creation: boring numbers and exciting stories.
 The mechanics of the games help define a character through a series of stats which identifies each character's ability.
 Yet, the most important part in the creation of a character is their backstory and their personality.